 Priority 3: Car park improvements including preparing for shift to electric vehicles (EV) Key Action Timescale Develop a strategic approach to EV roll out, first procuring a specialist contractor to provide us with advice and then engaging the market for a long term partner for further roll out.
-Strategy in place by April 2025 Implement outcomes of recent Fire Risk Assessments April 2024 Explore use of ANPR at Central to replace tokens.
+This includes a gradual move towards EV only parking for allocated spaces based on trend data and usage Strategy in place by April 2025 Implement outcomes of recent Fire Risk Assessments April 2024 Explore use of ANPR at Central to replace tokens.
 Are we under contract with S&B and would this effect it.
 Lobby BPA to remove the restrictions to ANPR use by local authorities.
 Time sensitive politically.
-July 2025(NC check contract details) Explore potential for solar panelling on car parks (without removing bays) March 2026 Explore opportunities to introduce green spaces, more greenery options etc towards end of strategy on our surface car parks especially End of 2027
+July 2025(NC check contract details) Explore potential for solar panelling and possible other carbon offsetting options in/on car parks (without removing bays) March 2026 Explore opportunities to introduce green spaces, more greenery options etc towards end of strategy on our surface car parks especially End of 2027 Assessment and analysis of the provision and need for wider parking pays designated for Parents with Young Children April 2025